EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 39 | February 21, 2020 | Friday

+**Today's Progress:** Today I continued the **Taming Big Data with Apache Spark and Python - Hands On!** course on Udemy.

+**Description:** This includes the following:
+- Intro to SparkSQL
+- DataFrame:
+  - Executing SQL commands
+  - SQL-style function
+- Using DataFrame instead of RDDs

 ## Day 38 | February 20, 2020 | Thursday

 **Today's Progress:** Today I continued the **Taming Big Data with Apache Spark and Python - Hands On!** course on Udemy.